 HistorySendR was a digital distributor and license exploitation enabler.
-Thus SendR currently enables the non-physical exploitation of appr. more than a million media assets (audio- and video-tracks) at about 140 licensees (including Apple iTunes, Amazon, GooglePlay, Spotify, YouTube etc.).
-The services offered cover the entire value chain for the digital media (esp. audio and video) contents.
-Thereby its affiliate companies are both provider and supplier for artists, record labels, licensed digital services providers and private consumers.
+Thus SendR enabled the non-physical exploitation of appr. more than a million media assets (audio- and video-tracks) at about 140 licensees (including Apple iTunes, Amazon, GooglePlay, Spotify, YouTube etc.).
+The services offered covered the entire value chain for the digital media (esp. audio and video) contents.
+Thereby its affiliate companies were both provider and supplier for artists, record labels, licensed digital services providers and private consumers.

-The operational business of SendR is mainly and historically carried out through finetunes GmbH, a limited liability company incorporated under the laws of Germany in December 2003.
+The operational business of SendR was mainly and historically carried out through finetunes GmbH, a limited liability company incorporated under the laws of Germany in December 2003.
 The following are important milestones in the history of the Group’s corporate and operational development:

 Incorporation of finetunes GmbH after the founders having works some time “garage-style” on a solution for independent labels to be able to sell their content (music) online. finetunes starts as the first independent download stare for music in Germany.
 The initial solution for that is based on a client server model (as iTunes still is) and also included a digital rights management system.

 Achievement of a proprietary download platform.
 After having worked with several licensors it appeared that licensors not only express a demand for digitizing their content but also needed to use that digitized content for distribution to other points of sale.

 This distribution aspect becomes more and more the main source of revenues making finetunes one of the first distributors of music/ media in Germany also taking in the role of a clearing house for the licensees rights.
 As an illustration finetunes was one of the first European companies having a direct interface with Apple iTunes back in 2004-2005, before iTunes was even launched in Europe or Germany.

 The company built an encoding system to be able to digitize most of Germany’s independent catalogues at that time.